adamrk/bc/README.md

 ## TODO

-Basically everything except calculating stuff with numbers.
+Basically everything except numbers, variables, and `if`.
 This includes:

-- A parser (foundations are laid)
+- A complete parser (foundations are laid)
-- An evaluator (the current just does a tree rewrite on binary operations; this is cute, but not capable enough for the full `bc` language, of course)
+- A better evaluator (the current just does a tree rewrite on binary operations; this is cute, but not capable enough for the full `bc` language, of course)
 - A good readline copy (haskeline is sadly out of the question for this project)